natural-coding/ta-farm/README.md

 ## ta-farm

-A test assignment completed 99% as it has a well defined architecture. :-) The source code follows the SOLID principles (but not PSR recommendations).
+A test assignment is ready. sprintf() and str_pad() functions do not work with Unicode (foreign characters) properly.
+It was tested on
+ Windows 7 64-bit, PHP 7.4.26 VS15 x64 Thread Safe.

+So I did use English for reports (but not for greetings! :-))

 ### Requirements
 - PHP 7.4+ (type hints in class declaration)